 I’ve occasionally seen other kinds of retirement plans like SIMPLE IRAs.
 Just look up the max contribution and make sure you’re hitting that.

-What If I Can’t Afford to Pay Both My Student Loans and Save for Retirement?
+Is it Better to Pay Off Student Loans or Save for Retirement?

 Recall that I said you should be paying down your loans within 10 years or maybe you shouldn’t pay them down at all.